 - Garlic (optional) – I always put two crushed pieces of garlic in the water which imparts some flavor and aroma as it steams.

-- Sauce – Adding a sauce to your chicken after it’s cooked is optional, but you can mix it up however you want – honey mustard, bbq, buffalo sauce, etc.
+- Sauce – Adding a sauce to your chicken after it’s cooked is optional, but you can mix it up however you want – honey mustard, BBQ, buffalo sauce, etc.

 How to Cook Chicken Leg Quarters in the Instant Pot